 Any individual known to be in violation will be subject to University disciplinary action and to substantial legal sanctions pursuant to Local, County, State and Federal laws.

 Smoking is prohibited in all University buildings and concourses.
-(Uvu Policy A-7.1)
+(UVU Policy 158)

-All students can access a copy of the University Drug Policy in class schedules each semester.
-It explains the policy and legal sanctions that may follow as a result of inappropriate drug and or alcohol use and the known health risks associated with inappropriate use.
+All students can access a copy of the University Drug Policy online each semester at www.uvu.edu/wellness/aboutus/drug-policy.html.
+It explains the policy and University sanctions that may follow as a result of inappropriate drug and or alcohol use and the known health risks associated with inappropriate use.